 The GO Risk Measures

-Gittins and Oreskovich created the Gittins-Oreskovich (GO) Risk Measures to address the gap in currently available tools for quantifying risk in pharmaceutical research.
+The GO Risk Measures address the gap in currently available tools for quantifying risk in pharmaceutical research.

-In journal articles, as well as Dr. Oreskovich’s doctoral thesis, the GO measures are proffered as alternative risk measures to canonically used tools like Value-at-Risk (VaR), Variance of Net Present Value (VarNPV), and utility theory.
+In journal articles, the GO measures are proffered as alternative risk measures to canonically used tools like Value-at-Risk (VaR), Variance of Net Present Value (VarNPV), and utility theory.

 Using utilities rather than monetary values in principle does this job.
 The downside is that there remains the non-trivial task of assigning a utility to a cash flow, and even if this could be done, the utilities assigned by different people would be different.

 An obvious objective quantity to quote is the variance of NPV, to accompany its expected value, and this has often, and usefully, been done.
 Often, however, what really matters in a risky situation is the probability of a very bad outcome.
 This leads us to consider VaR, redefined so as to refer to a project of unknown length, and thus becoming simply a quantile of the NPV distribution.